Campfire Cooking In The Wild

 Big Fire Mentality

-There is an old Indian saying I learned back in my first camping years:
+An old Indian saying, I learned back in my first camping years:

 “White man build big fire, sit way back… Indian man build little fire, sit up close.”